dyaa/loopback-connector-firestore/README.md

  - Enter the connector's module name **loopback-connector-firestore**
  - Install loopback-connector-firestore (Y/n) **y**

 Then you should use a service account.
 Go to [Project Settings > Service Accounts][4] in the Cloud Platform Console.
-Generate a new private key and save the JSON file in the Loopback's `server` directory
+Generate a new private key and save the JSON file in the Loopback's `server` directory with file name `serviceAccountKey.json`

 #### Inspiration
 I've got inspired by the Official [MongoDB connector][3] by Loopback

+#### TODO

+ - Add test
+ - Make Service Account Key name and path an option

 #### License